JayDev010/Cybersecurity/python-scripts/VirusTotal OSINT Reputation Checker/README.md

 File Hash Reputation Check: Fetches reputation data for a given file hash (MD5, SHA1, SHA256), including the analysis statistics and file type description.

 ### Requirements
-Python 3.x
+- Python 3.x

-requests library (for making HTTP requests to the VirusTotal API)
+- requests library (for making HTTP requests to the VirusTotal API)

-You can install the required library using:

-bash
-Copy
-Edit
-pip install requests
-Getting Started
 ### **Step 1: Get Your API Key**.

-Sign up for a free or premium account on VirusTotal.

-Navigate to the API Key section in your VirusTotal account settings to retrieve your personal API key.
+- Sign up for a free or premium account on VirusTotal and navigate to the API Key section in your VirusTotal account settings to retrieve your personal API key.

-Replace YOUR_API_KEY_HERE in the script with your actual API key.
+- Replace YOUR_API_KEY_HERE in the script with your actual API key.

-### **Step 2: Clone or Download the Repository**
+### **Step 2: Clone or Download the Repository**.

-Clone or download the script to your local machine.
+- Clone or download the script to your local machine.

-**Step 3: Install Dependencies**.

-Install the requests library if you haven't already:

-bash
-Copy
-Edit
-pip install requests.

-### **Step 4: Run the Script**
+### **Step 3: Run the Script**
 Execute the script from the terminal or command prompt:

-bash
-Copy
-Edit
+bash.
+Copy.
+Edit.
-python vt_osint_tool.py
+python vt_osint_tool.py.
 When prompted, select either 1 to check the IP reputation or 2 to check the file hash reputation.

 For IP Reputation: Enter a valid IP address (e.g., 8.8.8.8).

 For File Hash Reputation: Enter a valid file hash (MD5, SHA1, or SHA256).

-Example Output
+#### Output

-IP Reputation
-yaml
-Copy
-Edit
-=== VirusTotal OSINT Threat Intelligence Tool ===
+`=== VirusTotal OSINT Threat Intelligence Tool ===.
 1. Check IP Reputation
 2. Check File Hash Reputation
 Select an option (1 or 2): 1